strategineer/personal-website/content/bin/rpg/glogm/index.md

 You can detect strong ambient magic if you are not distracted.
 To learn details about spells or magic items, roll under Intelligence.

-### B: Book Casting
+#### B: Book Casting

 You can cast from a scroll or a spellbook in a way that does not consume the scroll.
-This allows you to cast directly from your spellbook without loading the spell into your brain �rst.
+This allows you to cast directly from your spellbook without loading the spell into your brain first.
 You do not gain the bonus MD that consuming a scroll generates.
 You must declare you are casting a spell from a book before initiatives are rolled for the turn.You automatically go last in the